Fooftilly/rss/web_frontend_youtube/README.md

 ## Usage

-- **View Controls**: Switch between Unwatched, Watched, Bookmarked, and All videos
+- **View Controls**: Switch between Unwatched, Watched, Bookmarked, All videos, and Discover
+  - **Discover Tab**: Shows personalized recommendations for unstarred videos based on your preferences
 - **Search**: Type in the search box to filter videos by title, channel, or content
 - **Sort**: Use the dropdown to sort videos by date, title, channel, or get personalized recommendations
 - **Actions**: